Discovering Bach’s Secret Tempo Code

 Chapter 6: Bach, Musical Architect & the Divine Numbers 1-2-3

-In Chapter 5, the forty examples of extremely accurate duration ratios (with an average discrepancy of 1.2%) from a wide variety of works and genres indicates that Bach operated with a special kind of system that allowed him to achieve these ratios.
+In Chapter 5, the forty examples of extremely accurate duration ratios (with an average discrepancy of 1.2%) from a wide variety of works and genres indicates that Bach operated with a unique system that allowed him to achieve these ratios.